diku-dk/futhark-website/performance.rst

 There is no good way to define what it means for a language to be *fast*.
-While some benchmark suites exist, such as the `benchmarks game`_, they are typically designed for general-purpose CPU languages, and thus not a natural fit for Futhark.
+While some benchmark suites exist, such as the `benchmarks game`_, they are typically designed for general-purpose CPU languages, and not a natural fit for Futhark.

 This page will not try to quantitatively prove that Futhark is the *fastest language ever*.
 Instead, it merely attempts to give an